-‘I didn’t know it was that bad:’ Students learn about Washington’s school-funding system
+‘I didn’t know it was that bad’: Students learn about Washington’s school-funding system

 “I knew it was bad, but I didn’t know it was that bad,” Kovit said.

-Rainier Scholars, a nonprofit program based in Seattle, helps low-income students get into top schools and supports them from the sixth grade through college.
+Rainier Scholars, a nonprofit program based in Seattle, helps low-income students get into top schools and supports them from the fifth grade through college.
 And as part of a final leadership institute, the program introduces seniors like Kovit to school finance — a world typically filled with lawmakers, policy wonks and other adults who don’t often consult with students.

 The latest such overhaul arrived in 2017, as lawmakers attempted to settle the landmark school-funding case known as McCleary.
 A Supreme Court ruling ordered the state to increase its investment in K-12 schools, fixing a budget gap that school districts filled with local property taxes.